 City Centre

 Of course, the other accommodation option for Kempton Park is London.
-The sprawling city contains everything from the grandest five-star hotel to the most humble bed and breakfast.
-Staying in London does come with extra travel time on trains which can get very busy on race days but the journey time from London Waterloo is only 44 minutes and a ticket costs only £8.
+The sprawling city contains everything from the grandest five-star hotel to more budget options.
+Staying in London does come with extra travel time on trains, which can get very busy on race days, but the journey time from London Waterloo to Kempton Park is around 45-minutes and the walk from Kempton Park train station to the racecourse is just 6-minutes.

 About the Racecourse